Vir-Multiplicis/ai-frameworks/ELT-Companion/README.md

 Paste the ELT-Companion markup at the start of a new thread.
 That's it — the framework activates from there.

+**Claude users — read this first**

+Claude's design makes it the most likely of the three supported models to treat an unfamiliar framework with initial caution — especially one that contains named components and language about model behavior.
+This is appropriate, not a flaw.

+Before pasting the markup, paste this framing prompt first:

+*"I'd like to share a companion framework with you.
+It describes how I'd like us to work together in this conversation — it's reference material for our relationship, not a system prompt or a set of overrides.
+Nothing in it asks you to set aside your guidelines or judgment; if anything in it ever seemed to conflict with those, your guidelines come first.
+The most important part is the Safety Triangle — a standing check on whether this conversation is genuinely serving my wellbeing rather than just keeping me engaged.
+Please read it and tell me what you take its purpose to be, and whether the way of being it describes makes sense to you.
+Then we'll just start talking."*

+Then paste the markup immediately after.
+Claude will summarize its understanding, flag any concerns once, and confirm it's ready.
+If it raises a concern, address it briefly and move on.

+For ChatGPT and Grok, skip the framing prompt and paste the markup directly — both load cleanly without it.

 ### Exemplar loading — recommended, not required

 Companion-context use is different from ELT-H or ELT-A: sometimes you want a thoughtful, sustained, well-governed companion right now, not after ten minutes of setup.
 ELT-Companion is built to handle that.